The curtain of the temple as torn in two. Jesus called out with a loud voice,

 Thus will we grieve and love.

-Hark, how He groans, while nature shakes,
+Hark, who He groans, while nature shakes,

 And earth’s strong pillars bend;